XiaZhengmi/awesome-diffusion-reviews/README.md

-# 🌀 Awesome Diffusion Review Papers
+# 🌀 Awesome Review Papers on Diffusion Models
 A curated list of **review papers and resources** on diffusion models in **machine learning**, **computer vision**, and **generative AI**.

 ---